Mythologies of the Indigenous peoples of the Americas: Southeastern US

 Important myths of this region deal with the origin of hunting and farming, and the origin of sickness and medicine.

 An important practice of this region was animism, the belief that all objects, places, and creatures have a soul.
 Most death, disease, or misfortune would be associated with the failure to put the soul of a slain animal to rest.
 When this happens, the animal could get vengeance through their "species chief".
 Large amounts of rare materials found with this regions dead suggest strong evidence that they believed in a sort of afterlife.
 It is thought that when a member of a tribe died, their soul would hover over their communities, trying to get their friends and relatives to join them, so their funeral ceremonies were not just to commemorate the dead, but to protect the living.

 The Green Corn ceremony, also known as Busk, was an annual celebration of a successful corn crop.
-Their fires were put out and rekindled, grudges are forgiven, and materials are thrown out or broken to then be replaced.
-It was essentially a renewing of life and community for these tribes.
+Their fires were put out and rekindled, grudges are forgiven, and materials are thrown out or broken to then be replaced, acting as a renewal of life and community for these tribes.